Skip to main content

 }

-This runs two tests per simulation: one in light, one in dark.
-Add host: 'claude' and you cover four configurations with one loop.
+The first loop covers both themes and the display modes you support.
+The host project matrix covers ChatGPT and Claude.
+The minimal-token fixture catches missing fallbacks.
 The complete testing guide has the full multi-host matrix setup, and the cross-host testing guide covers what to check for when CSS variable values differ between ChatGPT and Claude.

 For visual regression testing, use result.screenshot() to capture and compare screenshots across theme and host combinations.
 This catches subtle color or spacing bugs that functional tests miss, like a card border that disappears in dark mode because its color matches the background.